gansm/finalcut/Contributing.md

 Thank you for your interest in FINAL CUT!

-We welcome contributions of all kinds, including patches to code and documentation, bug reports, or just neat feedback.
+We welcome contributions of all kinds, including patches to code and documentation, bug reports, or just kind feedback.
 If you ever think that something could be better or different, please give us feedback on it.
 Do you have problems with FINAL CUT, or are you looking for support in using the library in your project?
-Feel free to open a new issue if there is not already one on your topic.
-If you have problems with an application that uses FINAL CUT and have no idea of the cause, please contact the author first.
+Feel free to open a new issue if you don't see one.
+If you have problems with an application that uses FINAL CUT and you are unsure of the cause, please contact the author first.

-Github hosts the source code of FINAL CUT.
-You can make a local copy from the repository using git clone:
+The FINAL CUT source code is hosted on GitHub; you can clone the repository to create a local copy:

 ```bash
 > git clone https://github.com/gansm/finalcut.git